stnbu/person_search/README.md

 A list of smaller "todos" and remarks about the implementation:

 * Imports should be done in a smart, consistent way.
 I import ``person_search`` by name everywhere for now.
 It might be cleaved off as a separate package anyhow.
 All things being equal, just "best practices" is a good idea.
+* I assume that for a given email, the scraped data never chances.
+This both simplifies things and speeds things up.
+In production, we might want to periodically chedck for updates: if a records has "expired", add that email address to the queue of addresses to be scraped.

+ UserWarning: No parser was explicitly specified, so I'm using the best available HTML parser for this system ("html.parser").
+This usually isn't a problem, but if you run this code on another system, or in a different virtual environment, it may use a different parser and behave differently.

+The code that caused this warning is on line 18 of the file person_search/scrape.py.
+To get rid of this warning, pass the additional argument 'features="html.parser"' to the BeautifulSoup constructor.

+  soup = BeautifulSoup(content)

 * Q: https://www.gapjumpers.me/questions/gapjumpers/qs-362/?utm_swu=8495